The Mystery of the Third Planet: Plot

-Captain Zelyony, Professor Seleznyov and his daughter Alisa Selezneva set out from Earth aboard the Pegas (Pegasus) starship, seeking out new animal species for the Moscow Zoo.
+Captain Zelyony, Professor Seleznyov and his daughter Alisa Seleznyova set out from Earth aboard the Pegas (Pegasus) starship, seeking out new animal species for the Moscow Zoo.
 Visiting the Moon as a resting point, Seleznyov meets his friend, Gromozeka the alien archaeologist, who advises him to turn to the Planet of Two Captains, a huge museum dedicated to Captains Kim and Buran who went around the whole universe on their ship, the Blue Seagull, for useful information on where the rare animals live.
 Doctor Verkhovtsev, the director of the museum, is seen visiting the moon as well; however, he avoids Gromozeka.

 On the Planet of two Captains, the heroes meet Verkhovtsev and ask him to show them the Captain's diaries for directions to find rare animals.
 But the doctor behaves suspiciously: he refuses to show them the diaries and starts spying on the expedition.

 Visiting the planet Bluk, the heroes make some valuable purchases, and found out about Chatterbirds — a special kind of birds who could imitate human speech and fly in open space.
-The heroes found out that they went extinct, and the one responsible for their extinction was no one else that Doctor Verkhovtsev.
+The heroes found out that they went extinct, and the one responsible for their extinction was none other than Doctor Verkhovtsev.
 Later, Alisa and Seleznyov spot the Doctor himself on the planet, but an unknown fat alien encounters them and dismisses their claims.
 A secretive local person, having heard about the heroes' intentions to find a Chatterbird, tells them that he once saved an injured Chatterbird and refused to give it away to the man suspiciously similar to the Doctor.
 Since he's too afraid to keep the Chatterbird for now, he gives it to the heroes for free.
 On the way back to the ship, the heroes are ambushed, but manage to defeat their opponents.
-The fat alien, named Jolly Man U, appears as well; he gifts a diamond-shelled tortoise to the heroes and attempts to get the Chatterbird, but to no avail.
+The fat alien, named Funnyguy Oo, appears as well; he gifts a diamond-shelled tortoise to the heroes and attempts to get the Chatterbird, but to no avail.

 Soon the bird in question starts talking, and it is found out that it belongs to the captain Kim, who apparently went missing.
 Having listened to the speech of the Chatterbird, the Pegas crew heads for the Medusa system.
 On the road, the heroes get a SOS signal from the planet Shelezyaka, a planet that is populated only by robots, who recently started malfunctioning.
 It is then revealed that the robots once helped the Chatterbird as well, and also that the Doctor visited the planet as well and found out about this.
 All the malfunctioning happened shortly after the Doctor left off: as a revenge, he put diamond dust into the grease that the robots used.